QubesOS/qubes-doc/user/templates/windows/windows-qubes-4-1.md

     - Click `Next`.
 A screen appears saying "Who's going to use this device?"
 This is the local account creation screen.
     - Enter the username you want to use and click `Next`.
     - Enter a password and click `Next`.
 You can leave the field blank but it's not recommended.

+    For version 24H2, the following actions allow you to install Windows 11 with a local account, if the VM is defined, at least temporarily, without a netVM:
+     - After some reboots, the VM will show a window allowing the selection of an installation country.
+In this window, type  Shift-F10 to open a console window.
+     - In this window, type `oobe\bypassnro`.
+The VM will then reboot and return to the country selection window.
+The network connection window will now show an option "I don't have internet", allowing you to define a local account.

+    In new preview builds of Windows (26120 and beyond, and eventually the next release version), the `oobe\bypassnro` command has been erased and no longer works.
+Instead, there's a new command called start `ms-chx:localonly` that does something similar.
+In this case, proceed as follows:
+     - Follow the Windows 11 install process until you get to the Sign in screen.
+Here, type  Shift-F10 to open a console window.
+     - Enter start `ms-cxh:localonly` at the command prompt.
+     - A "Create a user for this PC" dialog window appears, allowing you to define a local account.

 - On systems shipped with a Windows license, the product key may be read from flash via root in dom0: